 - Preparing a daily work plan/itinerary, including both locations and estimated times of arrival and departure

 - Including an itinerary of anticipated public transport routes if such transport will be used and sharing that itinerary with a supervisor

-- Avoiding traveling alone into unfamiliar locations or situations whenever possible
+- Avoiding traveling alone into unfamiliar locations or situations and/or traveling with another employee or security escort whenever possible

 - Varying travel routes (both in and out of a vehicle) when making repeat visits to a location

 - Maintaining periodic contact with others throughout the day

 - Carrying a fully charged cell phone